drioemgaoin/MVCGetStarted/Readme.md

 ### Route Handler
 It is class returning the http handler that will handle the incoming request.

-To create a new route handler, you need to create a class that derives from IRouteHandler and return an instance of the custom handler in the GetHttpHandler method
+To create a new route handler, you need to create a class that derives from IRouteHandler and return an instance of the custom handler in the GetHttpHandler method.
 ```C#
 public class MyRouteHandler : IRouteHandler
 {